hayekw/acegf-ietf-draft/draft-wang-acegf-protocol.md

 CTR mode, preventing the catastrophic key-stream reuse associated with standard AES-GCM.

 # IANA Considerations

+This section describes a proposed registry structure.
+Creation of IANA registries is contingent on the publication status of this document.

 This document requests IANA to create two new registries for the Atomic Cryptographic Entity Generative Framework (ACE-GF).